Dh-nu5sh/sysgreet/README.md

 make build          # Build the binary
 ```

-PRs are welcome—please open an issue describing new collectors, layout ideas, or
+PRs are welcome.
+Please open an issue describing new collectors, layout ideas, or
 platform-specific improvements before diving in.

 ---